tesseralis/quickgame/README.md

   Sent by the client in order to force the server to send data to the client.
 * changerole: Number specifying the role to take.
   Sent by the client to request a change of player role.
+* changename: String specifying the name to take.
+  Sent by the client to request a change in name (multiple people in the room can have the same name).
 * move: Object encoding of a single move (specific to each game).
   Sent by the client to request a move.